 Genesis 5:2 Male and female created he them; and blessed them, and called their name Adam, in the day when they were created.
 (KJV)

 He created them male and female and called their name Adam.
 He called their name Adam.
 Adam embodied all human genetic variation.
 Your genes, my genes, everyone’s genes were in Adam.
 We were all created on day 6 and God called our name “Adam;” the name “Adam” means “man.”
 It goes on to say “in the day when they were created.”
-Again, the they is us.
+Again, the they is we.
 Our DNA was created on day six, but we were formed and given life in our mother’s womb.

 Dear friends and children, know that the Bible is true and can be trusted.
 Genesis chapters one and two are logically and chronologically perfect.